voc/voctomix/README-TRANSITIONS.md

 _name_`.alpha-b`| ALPHA  | opaque      | opacity of frame B
 _name_`.noswap` | BOOL   | swap        | prevents to target swapped composite

-So a default frame without any attributes is invisble by his zero extent.
+So a default frame without any attributes is invisible by his zero extent.

 #### _name_
 All attributes begin with the composite's name followed by a dot `.` and the attribute's name.